 Figure 4.5: Drawing historical borders instead of full Areas and defining a level of certainty.

-If the created territory overlaps with an existing territory, its intersection will created a separate territory.
+If the created territory overlaps with an existing territory, its intersection will generate a separate territory.
 In the next step, this territory can then be defined as a contested Area or defined as a part of another Area.
 If the step yields an empty territory that was claimed before, it can later be defined as a neutral zone or unclaimed land.

 4.2.3 Special Areas